Helmholtz-UFZ/Cosmopolitan/README.md

 ### Production build

-The web service is built as a Docker container intended to run on a Cubernet cluster.
+The web service is built as a Docker container intended to run on a Kubernetes cluster.
 The build is organised in a CI pipeline on gitlab, see `.gitlab-ci.yml` and the build instructions in `docker/prod.Dockerfile`.

 ```bash